Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it expresses that something seems simple when explained, but is difficult to accomplish in practice.
-While the words "said" and "done" have literal meanings, the overall phrase conveys a figurative sentiment about the difference between talking about something and actually achieving it, making it figurative.
+While the words "said" and "done" have literal meanings, the overall idiom conveys a figurative sentiment about the difference between talking about something and actually achieving it, making it figurative.

 Origin: